 The legislative proposal has been submitted for advice to the Council of State.
 Subsequently, the legislative proposal will be further discussed in the Dutch parliament and possibly amended in some parts.
 It is expected that this legislation will enter into force as per 1 January 2026.

 Do you have questions about this legislative proposal?
-Get in touch with Jaouad Seghrouchni, Senior Associate, attorney at law, Employment Law & Employee Participation.
+Get in touch with Jaouad Seghrouchni, Senior Associate, Attorney at law, Employment Law & Employee Participation.